pithymaxim/teaching/Rscraps/inspecting_data/readme.md

 ## sumtable ##

-The `sumtable` command makes some very slick summary statistics.
+The `sumtable` command from the package `vtable` makes some very slick summary statistics.
 Here is the output:

 <img width="353" alt="image" src="https://user-images.githubusercontent.com/6835110/230488731-efe04704-8918-453e-b60a-81b60a4096fa.png">